Sanctions and Hardship

-There will be three levels of financial sanctions.
-You will always be aware of the sanction when you are asked to take any action such as going to a meeting or an appointment.
-How much benefit you will lose and for how long will depend on how serious the rule you did not follow was, or how many times you did not do what you were expected to do.
+You will always be aware of the sanction when you are asked to take any action, such as going to a meeting or an appointment.
+How much benefit you could lose and for how long will depend on how serious the rule you did not follow was, or how many times you did not do what you were expected to do.

+Anyone at risk of sanction will be given an opportunity to explain why they did not adhere to the rules.
 Your reasons will be taken into account before any sanctions are taken against you.
-You will not lose benefit if you have a good reason, for example a family bereavement or an urgent personal or domestic situation.
+You may not lose benefit if you have a good reason, for example, a family bereavement or an urgent personal or domestic situation.

 If you are not happy with a sanction decision you will have the right to appeal this decision to an independent tribunal.

-Along with the new rules about sanctions there are also new rules that make sure that people do not suffer as a result of loss of benefit.
-Anyone who loses benefit due to a sanction will be able to apply for a hardship payment.
-For example if you could not afford rent or food or you needed to buy medical or hygiene supplies, then the hardship payment would provide you with a basic financial safety net.
+If your benefit payment is stopped, and you don’t have enough money to live on, you may be able to get a hardship payment.
+For example, if you could not afford rent or food, or you needed to buy medical or hygiene supplies, then a hardship payment could provide you with a basic financial safety net.